The Shipping Law Review: India

 Recently, the Delhi High Court while relying on the NN Global judgment has clarified that stamp duty on arbitration agreement is applicable as per 'place of execution' of the agreement.61

 iii Enforcement of foreign arbitral awards and foreign judgments

-Enforcement of arbitral awards under the New York or Geneva Convention
+Enforcement of arbitral awards under New York Convention or Geneva Convention

-Although the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention) has been incorporated into the Arbitration Act, a foreign arbitral award can be enforced in India only if the government declares the country in which the award was passed to be a 'reciprocating territory' under Section 44 or 53 of the Arbitration Act.
-However, should a notified country be subsequently divided or disintegrated, the award from the new territory (even if is not notified) can be enforced as per the Arbitration Act.40 A foreign award holder seeking to enforce an award in India would have to apply to the court, within whose jurisdiction the award debtor has its assets, to enforce the foreign award.41 Presently, there is no requirement to convert the foreign award into a judgment of the Indian court by way of separate proceedings and the party seeking to enforce a foreign award can directly initiate consolidation proceedings for enforcement and execution to liquidate the assets of the award debtor.42 Enforcement and execution proceedings can be initiated in India by placing on record the following documents before the Indian court:
+Although the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York, 1958) (the New York Convention) has also been incorporated into the Arbitration Act, a foreign arbitral award can be enforced in India only if the government declares the country in which the award was passed to be a 'reciprocating territory' under Section 44 or 53 of the Arbitration Act.
+However, should a notified country be subsequently divided or disintegrated, the award from the new territory (even though the same is not notified) can be enforced as per the Arbitration Act.62 A foreign award holder seeking to enforce an award in India would have to apply to the court, within whose jurisdiction the award debtor has its assets, to enforce the foreign award.63 Presently, there is no requirement to convert the foreign award into a judgment of the Indian court by way of separate proceedings and the party seeking to enforce a foreign award can directly initiate consolidated proceedings for enforcement and execution to liquidate the assets of the award debtor.64 Enforcement and execution proceedings can be initiated in India by placing on record the following documents before the Indian court: